syngrisi/syngrisi/packages/wdio-sdk/README.md

 # Syngrisi WebdriverIO SDK

 The Syngrisi SDK for WebdriverIO, `@syngrisi/wdio-sdk` provides a simple and powerful way to integrate visual regression testing into your WebdriverIO tests.
-By using this SDK, you can send screenshots from your browser tests to the Syngrisi server for comparison against baseline images, and easily manage visual testing sessions.
+By using this SDK, you can send snapshots from your browser tests to the Syngrisi server for comparison against baseline images, and easily manage visual testing sessions.

 ## Features